nextras/orm/docs/repository.md

 #### Identity map

 Repository uses Identity Map pattern.
-Therefore only one instance of Entity can exist in your runtime.
+Therefore, only one instance of Entity can exist in your runtime.
 Selecting the same entity by another query will still return the same entity, even when entity changes were not persisted.

 ```php
 // in this example title property is unique